Royofficely/Customizable-Dataset-Generator-using-GPT/README.md

    ```bash
    ./venv/bin/python main-script.py config-file.yaml
    ```
-3. The script will generate the dataset based on your configuration and save it to the specified output file.
+3. The script will generate the dataset based on your configuration and save it to the specified output files.

 ## Customization